What is a Bitcoin Whale?

 Because cryptocurrencies have been designed to have higher levels of anonymity, it is difficult to directly link accounts to specific people or entities.
 However, by looking at the blockchain data of those who have made their public addresses known, you can identify at least some of the people that own significant amounts of various coins.
 In fact, some of these are extremely well-known Bitcoin whales.

 Satoshi Nakamoto, the creator of Bitcoin is thought to hold around 1 million BTC.
 The Winkelvoss twins, played by Armie Hammer in The Social Network, at one time owned 1% of all Bitcoin.
 Exchanges such as Huobi, Binance, and Bitfinex are also known to have large Bitcoin wallets.
-Although these funds mostly belong to their users, and moving funds within exchanges doesn’t have much impact on the market.
+Although these funds mostly belong to their users, and moving funds within crypto exchanges doesn’t have much impact on the market.

 Why do they matter?

 The value of crypto coins is determined by and large through supply and demand.
 Meaning, if a large portion of the supply of a particular coin is held out of circulation, this drives up the price of the coins left in circulation.
 It follows that if a large number of coins are suddenly liquidated, the value of those coins will drop.
-Because of this, whales have the unique ability to essentially manipulate the market for their benefit.
+Because of this, whales have the unique ability to essentially manipulate the crypto market for their benefit.

 For instance, what if a whale wishes to acquire more coins for a cheaper price?
 All they need to do is start selling an impactful portion of their assets.
 This causes downward pressure on the market and is likely to generate a fire sale increasing liquidity for the coin at a lower price.
 They can then simply buy back their coins and more at cheaper prices.